bill-lliu/portfolio-website/README.md

 # portfolio-website

-This is a project meant to showcase my portfolio and experiences through an interactive website.
+A project to showcase my portfolio and experiences through an interactive website.

 # React + TypeScript + Vite